-The Pilgrims - Part IV: A Day of Thanksgiving
+THE PILGRIMS - Part IV: A Day of Thanksgiving

-For more than twenty years, Mrs. Hale was a published essayist.
-She also became known for writing letters to state governors promoting a National Day of Thanksgiving.
-On September 28, 1863, she sent a letter to President Abraham Lincoln requesting a few minutes of his “precious time,” on a “subject of deep interest to myself…of some importance.
-The subject is to have the day of annual Thanksgiving made a National and fixed Union Festival.”
-She closed by saying that the President’s proclamation would create a noble example of unification, when all Americans set aside the last Thursday of November as a day of Thanksgiving for our blessings, and for our freedom.
+For more than twenty years, Mrs. Hale published articles and was also known for writing letters to state governors promoting the importance of a National Day of Thanksgiving.
+On September 28, 1863, she posted a letter to President Abraham Lincoln requesting a few minutes of his “precious time,” laying before him a “subject of deep interest to myself…of some importance.
+The subject is to continue support for a day of Thanksgiving by renewing it as a National Festival.She closed by saying that the President’s proclamation would create a “noble example of unification when all Americans set aside the last Thursday of November as a day of Thanksgiving for our blessings, and for our freedom.”

 PRESIDENT OF THE UNITED STATES OF AMERICA

 “The year that is drawing toward its close has been filled with the blessings of fruitful fields and healthful skies.
-To these bounties, which are so constantly enjoyed that we are prone to forget the source from which they come, others have been added which are of so extraordinary a nature that they can not fail to penetrate and soften even the heart which is habitually insensible to the ever-watchful providence of Almighty God.
+To these bounties, which are so constantly enjoyed that we are prone to forget the source from which they come, others have been added which are of so extraordinary a nature that they can not fail to penetrate and soften even the heart which is habitually insensible to the ever-watchful providence of Almighty God…

-It has seemed to me fit and proper that they should be solemnly, reverently, and gratefully acknowledged, as with the heart and one voice, by the whole American people.
+…It has seemed to me fit and proper that they should be solemnly, reverently, and gratefully acknowledged, as with the heart and one voice, by the whole American people.
 I do therefore invite my fellow citizens in every part of the United States, and also those who are at sea and those who are sojourning in foreign lands, to set apart and observe the last Thursday of November next as a day of thanksgiving and praise to our beneficent Father who dwelleth in the heavens…”

-Lincoln papers – Library of Congress
+Signed on October 3, 1863 Lincoln papers – Library of Congress